suzliz/Get_Clean_Data_Ass4/README.md

 ## Files in this Repo

-This repo contains three files
+This repo contains four files
 1. run_anaylsis.R - this file contains the R code to load in individual data sets, combine them into one data set and produce the mean data for each category by subject and activity
 2. CodeBook.md - this file describes the input data, output data and the process used to transform the data.
 3. TidySmartPhone.txt is a txt file containing the tidy data produced by run_analysis.R